fav-sh/extension/README.md

 * Clone the repository using `git clone` and install the dependencies with `yarn`

+## Authentication

+You need a personal access token in order to authenticate with Github.
+For development, because memory is always wiped, put your token in an env and assign it to the variable `GITHUB_PERSONAL_ACCESS_TOKEN`.
+See `.env.example` for an example.
+This will prefill the info on that screen

 ## Running the Extension

 ### Before you Run